umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Notifications-and-Reminders/index.md

 ## Reminders

 Umbraco Plumber uses a reminder email system to prompt editors to complete the pending workflows.
 Reminders are sent using Umbraco's internal task scheduler, every 24 hours after an initial delay.
-For example, setting the **Reminder delay (days)** value to 2 in the Workflow **Settings** section will allow pending workflows to sit for 2 days before sending reminder emails every 24 hours to all members of the group assigned to the pending workflow task.
+For example, setting the **Reminder delay (days)** value to 2 in the Workflow **Settings** section will allow pending workflows to sit for 2 days.
+After which reminder emails will be sent every 24 hours to all members of the group assigned to the pending workflow task.

 The emails use a similar model to the notification emails, also inheriting from `HtmlEmailBase`.
 In addition to the inherited fields, `HtmlReminderEmailModel` includes: